 - Document your medical history by doing things like making a list of the medicines you take, as well as information about vaccinations, and allergies, and share this with any healthcare professional you visit to help them provide the most appropriate treatment for you.

 - Think about including important information from your family's medical history - have any close relatives had conditions such as cancer, cardiovascular disease, diabetes, or were they intolerant to certain medicines?

 - It’s really important to inform your doctor if you have any allergies to medications, if you are pregnant, have plans to become pregnant, or if you are breast feeding.

 - It’s your health and it’s ok to ask about possible side effects for your medicines, that’s something to understand and make a note of.
 You should inform your doctor if you think you may have experienced an adverse reaction to one of your medications in the past.

 Within the original packaging of all regulated medicines, you will find an important document called the Patient Information Leaflet, or PIL.
 We recommend you read this document carefully and keep it for future reference.

 The Patient Information Leaflet gives you key bits of information to help you get the desired results from your medicine.
 If for any reason your medicine has not come with this leaflet, you can ask for one from your pharmacist.
-PILs are also available to download from Our Medicines list.
+PILs are also available to download from Teva’s product list.